Car Accident Lawyer in Atlanta, GA

 Our roads are dangerous enough without the addition of distracted drivers talking and texting on their phones, swerving across lanes, and scraping other cars.
+Georgia car accidents happen every day and impact the victim’s lives in many ways.
 While drivers must always exercise caution, car accidents in Atlanta, Georgia, can happen when least expected on our roads.
 In some instances, crashes can severely injure or even kill others on the road and put drivers at legal risk.
-By understanding rights and responsibilities and preparing for the worst possibilities, drivers can lessen stress and worry after a crash and behave responsibly on the roads.
+By understanding rights and responsibilities and preparing for the worst possibilities, drivers can lessen the stress and the worries after a crash and behave responsibly on the roads.

 The First Step After Car Accidents in Atlanta, Georgia

 When a person is involved in a crash, they are legally obliged to pull over to a safe location and exchange contact details, driver’s license numbers, insurance information, and license plate numbers with all other parties involved in the wreck.
 Further, victims must contact the local police department for accidents that result in injury, death, or property damage of more than $500.

 Parties must avoid discussing the accident with others, and especially, should not admit fault for the accident or apologize, as such statements could hamper a case.
 Even if a driver believes that he or she is not at fault, he or she should refrain from leaving the scene of the accident before anyone else leaves, and if a police officer issues a ticket, drivers may choose to accept the penalty on their license or contest the charge in a court of law.